Home For Students Gateway 2 English 2 Gateway 2 unit 3 : The Gifts of Youth

-Gateway 2 unit 3: The Gifts of Youth
+Gateway 2 Unit 3 The Gifts of Youth

-Vocabulary: Qualities of youth
+Qualities of Youth

 • Adventure: willingness to take the risk.